-Natural resource agency staff are members of the Working Group and will work collectively to incorporate agency expertise into the Working Group recommendation.
-Once complete, the initial recommendation will be published for public comment and follow the review process outlined in the section "Initial Proposal & Review Process" below.
+Natural resource agency staff are members of the working Working group-Group and will work collectively to incorporate agency expertise into the working Working group Group recommendation.
+Once complete prepared, the initial recommendation will be published for public comment and follow the review process outlined in the section "Initial Proposal & Review Process" below.